2023 National Gathering

 Hosted by Ombaashi and the IMNPs

 After COVID threw a wrench in this year's plans for NGGS the Indigenous Mentorship Network Programs decided to change the format and attempt our first Online Gathering.
-It looked quite a bit different but was fun nonetheless!
+It looked quite a bit different but was fun nonetheless, with more than 160 students from across Canada presenting and participating in workshops and other activities.

 Thompson Rivers University